tanben/launchdarkly-context-playground/README.md

 # LaunchDarkly Context Playground

 The LaunchDarkly Context Playground is a simple tool designed to help developers seamlessly design and validate target audiences and rollout strategies for their feature flags.
-This project aims to simplify the process of testing and evaluating flag rules and rollout strategies, enabling developers to make informed decisions and ensure smooth feature rollouts.
+This tool facilitates the design of flag rules and ensures smooth feature rollouts.

 ## Key Features:
-* Evaluate flag rules and rollout strategies for client-side feature flags (web or mobile SDK)
+* **Evaluation of Flag Rules**: Test flag rules and rollout strategies effectively for web or mobile SDKs.
-* Generate comprehensive reports of contexts and evaluated results
+* **Context Simulation**: Simultaneously test multiple context instances to validate rollout strategies.
-* Test feature flags with multiple context instances simultaneously
+* **Migration Flags**: Evaluate migration flags at the cohort level, helping in transition phases.
-* Evaluate migration flags at the cohort level, indicating migration phases for each individual/cohort
+* **Comprehensive Reporting**: Generate detailed reports of contexts and evaluation outcomes.

-NOTE: Must have client-side availability enabled.
+**NOTE**: This app uses client-side SDK.
+Client-side availability option must be enabled for the flags in your LaunchDarkly project to allow flag evaluation.

-### `Important`
+### `Important Notice`
 To ensure the integrity of your live production data, it is highly recommended to use separate environments in your LaunchDarkly project for testing purposes.
 This allows you to safely test with sample data without affecting your production environment.

 ## Prerequisites